remingm/Cryptocurrency-Price-Forecaster/backend/README.md

+# stonk-pix-ai
-this is the folder for the backend.
+this is the repo for the revolutionary stonk pixer. utilizing ai, blockchain, cloud, and synergy